jakelevi1996/reinforcement_learning/README.md

 This repository contains implementations of RL (reinforcement learning) algorithms, specifically from "Sutton, Richard S., and Andrew G. Barto.
 Reinforcement learning: An introduction.
 MIT press, 2018."
 Eventually I hope to also add implementations of more cutting edge RL algorithms directly from the literature.

+This repository contains unit tests.
+To run the unit tests, make sure Python 3 and `pytest` are installed, and run the command `pytest` or `python -m pytest`.

 ## Contents

 - [reinforcement_learning](#reinforcement_learning)